rjp/thirdspace/docs/spec.md

 UA3 presents a simple HTTP interface for reading and posting messages.

 All calls accept and return JSON and must be authenticated with HTTP authentication.
-The server will return a session cookie which should be used after the first successful request using username / password.

-For more estoteric requests the action may be something other than GET or POST.
-Because many proxies will only allow these two the HTTP interface will check the X-UA3-Action header and, if present, use that value instead of GET or POST that was sent in the content.

 ## Some conventions

-Users and folders are keyed by name (numeric IDs are maintained for UA2 backwards compatibility but they are deprecated and you should not rely on them forever).
-Where you previously posted a message using toid:4 you should now use to:techno.
+Users and folders are keyed by lower-cased name.
 Names are case insensitive in this context but mixed case is still supported in the actual definition, so

         POST /folder/private